danielserranoh/blog_scraper/README.md

 #### 2. Orchestrator (`src/orchestrator.py`)

 * This is the "brains" of the application.
-It loads configurations, determines which workflow to run (scrape, enrich, or check job), and executes it by delegating to the appropriate modules.
+It loads all necessary configurations and determines which workflow to run (scrape, enrich, check job, or export).

 #### 3. Extraction Phase (`src/extract/`)

 * The main router in this module reads the `scraping_pattern` for a given competitor from the configuration.
-* It then dynamically calls the correct scraper module (e.g., `multi_category_pagination.py`) to handle the specific HTML structure of that blog.
-This makes the system highly extensible.
+* It then dynamically calls the correct scraper module from the `src/extract/blog_patterns/` directory to handle the specific HTML structure of that blog.

-#### 4. Transformation & Loading (`src/transform/`, `src/load.py`)
+#### 4. Transformation & Loading

-* The transformation module enriches the data using the Gemini API, intelligently switching between live and batch modes.
+* **`src/transform/`**: Enriches the data using the Gemini API, intelligently switching between live and batch modes.
-* The loading module saves the final, enriched data to `.txt` and `.csv` files.
+* **`src/load/`**: Uses a flexible **Adapter Pattern** to save the primary data state to a CSV file in the `state/` directory.
+* **`src/exporters.py`**: Contains logic to format the primary data into user-facing outputs like `.txt`, `.md`, and `.json` files, which are saved in the `exports/` directory.

 ## Extending the Project